Recurrence formula for some higher order evolution equations: Back ground and basic concepts

 \subsection{Logarithmic representation of operators}

 According to the preceding work \cite{17iwata-1,17iwata-3,20iwata-3} dealing with the logarithmic representation of operators, the evolution operator $U(t,s)$ is assumed to be generated by $A_1(t)$.
 Let $\psi$ satisfy Eq.~\eqref{1stmastereq}.
-The solution $\psi$ is generally represented by $\psi(t) = U(t,s) u_s$ for a certain $u_s \in X$, so that the operator equality is obtained by assuming $\psi(t) = U(t,s)$.
+The solution $\psi$ is generally represented by $\psi(t) = U(t,s) u_s$ for a certain $u_s \in X$, so that the operator equality is obtained by identifying $\psi(t)$ with $U(t,s)$, that is, identifying a function with an operator.
 For instance, it is practical to imagine that $\psi(t)$ is represented by

-Here the integral representation \eqref{expop} is valid at least if $A_1(t)$ is $t$-independent, whose validity in $t$-independent cases is shown in Appendix I. Using the Riesz-Dunford integral \cite{43dunford}, the infinitesimal generator $A_1 (t)$ of the first order evolution equation is written by
+Here the integral representation \eqref{expop} is valid at least if $A_1(t)$ is $t$-independent, whose validity in $t$-independent cases is shown in Appendix I. Let $\kappa$ be a certain complex number.
+Using the Riesz-Dunford integral \cite{43dunford}, the infinitesimal generator $A_1 (t)$ of the first order evolution equation is written by

 under the commutation, where ${\rm Log}$ means the principal branch of logarithm, and $U(t,s)$ is temporarily assumed to be a group (i.e., existence of $U(s,t) = U(t,s)^{-1}$ is temporarily assumed to be valid for any $0 \le s \le t \le T$), and not only a semigroup.
 The validity of \eqref{mastart} is confirmed formally by